The Hollow Man (Carr novel): Plot

 Fell concludes that Fley had been blackmailing Grimaud and threatening to disclose his part in the third brother's death.
 It was Grimaud who had in retaliation been planning to kill Fley, not vice versa.
 Grimaud had carefully constructed the illusion that Fley had gone into the study, fired at him, then escaped from the window and returned to his own flat to commit suicide.

 In fact, Grimaud had gone to Fley's flat, shot him, posed him as a suicide with the gun in his hand, then put on a cardboard overcoat and mask ready to impersonate his own visitor.
 But his plan went awry as Fley had not been killed outright, and managed to get out into the street to seek a doctor.
-When Grimauld accidentally showed himself, Fley screamed "The second bullet is for you!" and fired, dying from the effort.
+When Grimaud accidentally showed himself, Fley screamed "The second bullet is for you!" and fired, dying from the effort.
 Though wounded, Grimaud managed to return to his own house and proceeded with his plan.
 He had previously positioned a large mirror just inside the study door, and as the door was opened he removed his hat and mask making it appear to the watching secretary that he was already in the room and was coming forward to greet his visitor.
 Once inside, he burned the cardboard items and hid the heavy mirror up in the chimney, the effort bringing on a final haemorrhage.
 He had just enough time to set off a firecracker to fake a gunshot.

 The seeming impossibility of the crimes arose entirely by accident.
 Fley's shooting appeared to happen some minutes after Grimaud's because of an incorrectly-set clock in a shop window; and Grimaud had not anticipated snow, making Fley's purported escape from the window impossible.

 Mme Dumont (now revealed to be Grimaud's accomplice and lover) confirms the correctness of Fell's solution, and kills herself.